Authress-Engineering/openapi-resolver.js/docs/README.md

-# Swagger Client
+# OpenAPI Resolver

-Welcome to the Swagger Client documentation!
+Welcome to the OpenAPI Resolver documentation!

 A table of contents can be found at [SUMMARY.md](SUMMARY.md).